amarrdyk/random-cards-JavaFx-/README.md

 # random-cards-JavaFx-

-A desktop-based application, made using JavaFx, displays three random playing cards simultaneously on each run.
+A desktop-based application, made using JavaFx, displays three random playing cards simultaneously on every run.
 Here the classes used are ArrayList, Random and FileInputStream from their respective packages.

 > On first run: